-2.18 Managing allegations of abuse made against staff (this includes apprentices & supply staff), students or volunteers (see Appendix H) (Shropshire HR KCSiE Allegations of Abuse Against Staff policy & KCSiE Low Level Safeguarding Concerns policy)
+2.16 Managing allegations of abuse made against staff (this includes apprentices & supply staff), students or volunteers (see Appendix H)

+See school's KCSiE Low Level Safeguarding Concerns policy.

-As part of our whole school approach to safeguarding, this school will ensure that we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+As part of our whole school approach to safeguarding, this school will ensure that we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the schools or college (including support teachers, volunteers and contractors) are dealt with promptly and appropriately.

-There are two levels of concern;
+There are two levels of allegation/concern:

-- 1. Allegations that may meet the harms threshold. - 2.
-Allegation/concerns that do not meet the harms threshold which may be referred to as 'low level concerns'.
+- 1. Allegations that may meet the harms threshold - 2.
+Allegation/concerns that do not meet the harms threshold which may be referred to as 'low level concerns'

-Allegations which might indicate that a person would pose a risk of harm to children if they continue to work in regular or close contact with children in their present position will be taken seriously.
+Allegations which might indicate that a person would pose a risk of harm to children if they continue to work in regular or close contact with children in their present position, or in any capacity with children in a school, will be taken seriously.
 We have a duty to inform Ofsted of any serious allegations made against a person which suggests he or she has:

 - behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she would pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+This includes any behaviour that may have happened outside of school or college that might make an individual unsuitable to work with children (transferable risk).